 “However, if the negotiation [with your landlord] hasn’t happened, I would take the opportunity [to confront your roommate] when you witness the first sleepover.
 That way there won’t be any contention, only excitement of the new liaison.”

 Dunblazier emphasizes the importance of showing appreciation for your roommate’s relationship but suggests setting boundaries as well.
+So when your roommate’s boyfriend/girlfriend doesn’t leave, follow the following advice.
 Whether that’s discussing how many days a significant other can stay over, or expressing your discomfort with your roommate’s partner being there without them, Dunblazier says roommates should set ground rules early on.

 “It’s best when confronting a roommate to speak directly and assertively,” Rubin suggests.
 “Rather than viewing this as a ‘confrontation,’ think of it as an exchange of dialogue.